fitnr/gdal-cheat-sheet/README.md

 Note that features that from parks.shp that don't overlap with trees.shp won't be in the new file.

+__Voronoi diagram__

+The PostGIS [`ST_VoronojDiagram`](http://www.gaia-gis.it/gaia-sins/spatialite-sql-4.2.0.html#p14c) function is useful for creating voronoi geometries.
+However, it only creates one multipolygon, which is less useful if one wants to use the attributes of the point geometry.
+The following creates the Voronoi diagram, breaks up the multipolygob.
+Then, after adding spatial indices, a spatial join adds the attribute data from the input file to the voronoi polygons:

+	ogr2ogr tmp.shp input.shp -f 'ESRI Shapefile' -lco SPATIAL_INDEX=YES \
+	  -dialect sqlite -sql "WITH RECURSIVE cnt(x) AS ( \
+	  SELECT 1 UNION ALL SELECT x+1 FROM cnt \
+	    LIMIT (SELECT NumGeometries(Geometry) FROM geom) \
+	  ), geom AS ( \
+	    SELECT ST_VoronojDiagram(ST_Union(Geometry)) Geometry FROM input \
+	  ) SELECT GeometryN(geom.Geometry, x) Geometry FROM cnt, geom" ogrinfo input.shp -sql "CREATE SPATIAL INDEX ON input" ogr2ogr voronoi.shp . -f 'ESRI Shapefile' -dialect sqlite -sql "SELECT v.Geometry, a.* \
+	  FROM tmp v LEFT JOIN input a ON ST_Contains(v.Geometry, a.Geometry)"

 Raster operations
 ---
 __Get raster information__